All Episodes

 You got more questions.

-I tell you, if you have a problem figuring out whether you're for me or Trump, and you ain't black.
+I tell you, if you have a problem figuring out whether you're for me or Trump and you ain't black.

 Okay, that's Joe Biden.

-By the way, none of those questions came up, but you know, um I'm glad to know that we now have a message from Joe, and that is Joe gets the every week forgetful Joe.
+But, you know, I'm glad to know that we now have a message from Joe, and that is Joe gets the ever weak, forgetful Joe.

 He gets a cognitive test regularly.

-That that is so reassuring to me.
+That is so reassuring to me.

 All right.